 This grant contributes towards the annual general administration costs incurred by the Company.
-The grant covers the calendar year ending on 31 December 2022. €230,000 has been included in the income and expenditure account of the company for the year ended 31st December 2022.The Sport Ireland grant is sponsored by the Department for Tourism, Culture, Arts, Gaeltacht, Sport and Media.
+The grant covers the calendar year ending on 31 December 2022. €100,000 was carried forward from 2021. €280,000 has been included in the income and expenditure account of the company for the year ended 31st December 2022 with €50,000 deferred into 2023 as highlighted in note 4 of the financial statements.
+The Sport Ireland grant is sponsored by the Department for Tourism, Culture, Arts, Gaeltacht, Sport and Media.